All you need to know about getting your results and uni offers

-A-level results are released on Thursday 17 August 2017.
+A-level results are released on Thursday, 15 August 2019 in England and Wales.

-Log onto UCAS Track and you'll be able to find out whether your firm choice has already confirmed your place.
-Track opens at around 8am on the morning of A-level results day.
+UCAS Track will update from 8am on the morning of A-level results day.
+When you log in, you'll be able to find out whether your firm choice has already confirmed your place.

-You should be able to get on there from that point - but thousands of other people are going to be trying to do exactly the same thing, so try not to stress too much if the site seems to be running slowly.
+Bear in mind that thousands of other people are going to be trying to do exactly the same thing, so try not to stress if the website seems to be running slowly.

-While Track will tell you whether your chosen uni has accepted you, it won't detail your grades.
-You may well be accepted by your firm even if you haven't achieved the exact terms of your offer.
+While Track will tell you whether your chosen uni has accepted you, it won't show your grades.
+You may well be accepted by your firm choice even if you haven't achieved the exact terms of your offer.

-If you need to go to school or college to get confirmation of your results you'll need to take a few things with you.
+If you're going into school or college to get confirmation of your results you'll need to take a few things with you: